Chemical formula: C₁₉H₁₈ClN₃O₅S Molecular mass: 435.881 g/mol PubChem compound: 9875401

 Unchanged rivaroxaban is the most important compound in human plasma, with no major or active circulating metabolites being present.
 With a systemic clearance of about 10 l/h, rivaroxaban can be classified as a low-clearance substance.
 After intravenous administration of a 1 mg dose the elimination half-life is about 4.5 hours.
 After oral administration the elimination becomes absorption rate limited.
 Elimination of rivaroxaban from plasma occurs with terminal half-lives of 5 to 9 hours in young individuals, and with terminal half-lives of 11 to 13 hours in the elderly.

-Cirrhotic patients with mild hepatic impairment (classified as Child Pugh A) exhibited only minor changes in rivaroxaban pharmacokinetics (1.2 fold increase in rivaroxaban AUC on average), nearly comparable to their matched healthy control group.
+No clinical data is available in children with hepatic impairment.
+In adults, cirrhotic patients with mild hepatic impairment (classified as Child Pugh A) exhibited only minor changes in rivaroxaban pharmacokinetics (1.2 fold increase in rivaroxaban AUC on average), nearly comparable to their matched healthy control group.
 In cirrhotic patients with moderate hepatic impairment (classified as Child Pugh B), rivaroxaban mean AUC was significantly increased by 2.3 fold compared to healthy volunteers.
 Unbound AUC was increased 2.6 fold.
 These patients also had reduced renal elimination of rivaroxaban, similar to patients with moderate renal impairment.
+There are no data in patients with severe hepatic impairment.

 The inhibition of factor Xa activity was increased by a factor of 2.6 in patients with moderate hepatic impairment as compared to healthy volunteers; prolongation of PT was similarly increased by a factor of 2.1.
 Patients with moderate hepatic impairment were more sensitive to rivaroxaban resulting in a steeper PK/PD relationship between concentration and PT.
-Rivaroxaban is contraindicated in patients with hepatic disease associated with coagulopathy and clinically relevant bleeding risk, including cirrhotic patients with Child Pugh B and C.

-There was an increase in rivaroxaban exposure correlated to decrease in renal function, as assessed via creatinine clearance measurements.
-In individuals with mild (creatinine clearance 50-80 ml/min), moderate (creatinine clearance 30-49 ml/min) and severe (creatinine clearance 15-29 ml/min) renal impairment, rivaroxaban plasma concentrations (AUC) were increased 1.4, 1.5 and 1.6 fold respectively.
+In adults, there was an increase in rivaroxaban exposure correlated to decrease in renal function, as assessed via creatinine clearance measurements.
+In individuals with mild (creatinine clearance 50-80 mL/min), moderate (creatinine clearance 30-49 mL/min) and severe (creatinine clearance 15-29 mL/min) renal impairment, rivaroxaban plasma concentrations (AUC) were increased 1.4, 1.5 and 1.6 fold respectively.
 Corresponding increases in pharmacodynamic effects were more pronounced.
 In individuals with mild, moderate and severe renal impairment the overall inhibition of factor Xa activity was increased by a factor of 1.5, 1.9 and 2.0 respectively as compared to healthy volunteers; prolongation of PT was similarly increased by a factor of 1.3, 2.2 and 2.4 respectively.
-There are no data in patients with creatinine clearance <15 ml/min.

 Due to the high plasma protein binding rivaroxaban is not expected to be dialysable.